 We ask professionals to get involved in the continuous updating of the vision unit.
 The suggestions by practitioners guide new improvements of the software to best adapt it to their needs.
 We want the Optonet vision unit to be designed by eye care practitioners for them to use daily.
 We would like to invite you to give us your feedback on how to further improve the vision Unit.

-Let’s make a perfect vision Unit, freely available to everyone in the world!
+Let’s make the perfect vision Unit, available to everyone in the world!

 Certifications ISO – Designed in compliance with: